Randomness and dependencies extraction via polarization, with applications to Slepian-Wolf coding and secrecy: Proofs

-This implies the first part of Lemma \ref{null}, and we now show how we can use this other characterization of the dependencies in $Y$ to conclude a speed convergence result.
-We first need the following ``single-user'' result.
+We now show how we can use this other characterization of the dependencies in $Y$ to conclude a speed convergence result.
+We first need the following ``single-user'' result, following the approach of \cite{mmac}.

-\begin{lemma} For any $\beta<1/2$ and $\e_n=2^{-n^{\beta}}$, we have,
+\begin{lemma} For any $\beta<1/2$, $\e \in (0,1)$ and $\e_n=2^{-n^{\beta}}$, we have

 \end{lemma} \begin{proof} We define the auxiliary family of random processes $\zeta_k[S]$, for $S \subseteq [m]$, by

 where, for a binary uniform random variable $A$ and an arbitrary random variable $B$, $Z(A|B)=2 \E_B (\pp\{ A=0 | B \} \pp\{ A=1 | B \})^{1/2}$ is the Bhattacharyya parameter.
 Note that